obonaventure/cnp3/book-2nd/protocols/bgp.rst

  A frequent practical question about the operation of BGP is how a BGP router decides to originate or advertise a route for the first time.
 In practice, this occurs in two situations :

   - the router has been manually configured by the network operator to always advertise one or several routes on a BGP session.
-For example, on the BGP session between UCLouvain and its provider, belnet_ , UCLouvain's router always advertises the `2001:6a8:3080/48` IPv6 prefix assigned to the campus network
+For example, on the BGP session between UCLouvain and its provider, belnet_, UCLouvain's router always advertises the `2001:6a8:3080/48` IPv6 prefix assigned to the campus network.
   - the router has been configured by the network operator to advertise over its BGP session some of the routes that it learns with its intradomain routing protocol.
-For example, an enterprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol
+For example, an enterprise router may advertise over a BGP session with its provider the routes to remote sites when these routes are reachable and advertised by the intradomain routing protocol.

  The first solution is the most frequent.
 Advertising routes learned from an intradomain routing protocol is not recommended, this is because if the route flaps [#fflap]_, this would cause a large number of BGP messages being exchanged in the global Internet.